QuentinJcb/QuentinJcb.github.io/btc-statistics.md

 plt.show()
 ```
 ## Autocorrelations
 We now investigate the serial dependence between the returns.
+We compute the partial autocorrelation function on the returns with lags ranging from 5 minutes to 30 hours.
+The graph below show the partial ACF and the $$-3/\sqrt{N}, + 3/\sqrt{N}$$ confidence interval.
+We observe some significant negative autocorrelations in the first hour.
+Nontheless, given the high amount of transaction fees on BTC exchanges, there is no garantee on the profitability of this correlations.
+Some significant positive correlations exist between 3 an 15 hours, perhaps because of trend-following strategies.

 ![Autocorrelations](autocorr.png "BTC autocorrelations")